 The National WWI Museum and Memorial also has its connections to football history, serving as host to the parade rally when the Kansas City Chiefs won Super Bowl IV in 1970.
 The event was documented in the Kansas City Times (the then-morning edition of the Kansas City Star).

-The grounds of the Museum and Memorial were also used to host the crowd during the parade rally for the Chiefs Super Bowl LIV win in 2020.
+The grounds of the Museum and Memorial were also used to host the crowds during the parade rallies for the Chiefs Super Bowl LIV win in 2020 and the Super Bowl LVII win in 2023.